abbycabs/mozfest-open-projects-2016/README.md

 3. Click on **Submit new issue** and get started!

-The issue is your personal checklist as you go through the training.
+This issue is your personal checklist as you go through the training.
 You'll find links to exercises and resources that will help you make your open project contributor friendly. :sunglasses: